trickpattyFH20/socketio-interface/README.md

   - port: Number

 ## Use
-The web interface will be hosted at the same domain/host your socket.io instance on port 13333 (or the port you specify).
+The web interface will be hosted at the same domain/host as your socket.io instance on port 13333 (or the port you specify).

 If you are working locally, start your socket.io server and then visit http://localhost:13333/sockets/json